-The 4P Matrix dates back to the 1960s, and is arguably the most frequently used marketing matrix because it’s simple and it works.
-The 4P matrix can help you define your marketing options, whether you’re planning to launch a new product or you’re evaluating an existing one.
+The 4P Matrix dates back to the 1960s, and is arguably the most frequently used marketing mix matrix because it’s simple and it works.
+This marketing mix matrix can help you define your options and identify marketing strategies, whether you’re planning to launch a new product or you’re evaluating an existing one.

 From the most basic to extremely detailed, there are a number of questions to ask when making product marketing decisions.
 Here are a few of the most important: